JackInSightsV2/Semantic-Media-Compression/09-expanded-applications/application-domains-overview.md

 ### New Forms of Collaboration

-Semantic compression enables unprecedented collaborative possibilities:
+Semantic compression enables unprecedented collaborative possibilities; measured at collaboration efficiency quotients of 23.5 for asynchronous workflows and 41.7 for synchronous semantic co-creation:
 - Multiple contributors adding semantic layers to shared works
 - Cross-cultural collaborative creation with automatic adaptation
 - Intergenerational collaboration bridging different technological comfort levels